 - Select an existing backup job or backup tag for One Touch Backup.
 If you select this, the Backup on demand page of the Options window will open and you can select the backup job or tag you want to use.
 This option is disabled when there is no backup job to select.

 - Disable this feature (you can activate it back at any time from Options).
 This will disable the One Touch Backup feature.
 You can activate it again from the Backup on demand page of the Options window.

 If you press Cancel, Backup4all will open, but when you will press the One Touch button of the USB device the same dialog will be displayed.
 This dialog will appear again if the backup job (executed when the One Touch button is pressed) was deleted.

 How to use One Touch Backup

-Once everything is configured, you will just have to push the One Touch Button from your device and the selected backup job or backup group will be executed.
+Once everything is configured, you will just have to push the One Touch Button from your device and the selected backup job or backup tag will be executed.

 If Backup4all is not started, it will start automatically.
 If it is already started, but minimized it will show a pop-up window or the main window while backing up (depending on the settings from the Options window).

-When the backup finishes Backup4all is minimized, if the Hide when finished option is checked.
-If the main window of the application was already open when the One Touch button was pressed, the Hide when finished option will be ignored.
+When the backup finishes Backup4all will close, if the "Exit application when finished" option is checked.
+If the main window of the application was already open when the One Touch button was pressed, the "Exit application when finished" option will be ignored.